top of page

 CLUB WELFARE OFFICER

 The Club Welfare Officer (CWO) is a person appointed by a Club to implement the directions of the National Safeguarding Officer and the Branch Welfare Officers and to follow the IRFU Safeguarding Policy for Age Grade Players.
 This position is the equivalent of Designated Liaison Person as per ‘Children First Guidance’.
-In Coolmine RFC, We have 2 Club Welfare Officers, Karen Carolan (Club Welfare Officer and Designated Liaison Person) and Etain Delaney (Nevin) (Deputy CWO and DLP).

 CHILD WELFARE